coherent-research/test-document/DCSUserGuide.md

 IDCs are automatically added to DCS when they first connect.
 One IDC Group will be defined as the default group and IDCs will automatically be assigned to that group (see chapter </a><a href="#MI4D">Managing IDC Groups</a>).

 ## Viewing IDC status
-- Select the IDC and open the ***Device Info** tab.
+- Select the IDC and open the **Device Info** tab.
 This will show information about the IDC device and its current status.
 - The status can be updated by clicking the  **Refresh** button.
+- The user may store information as Notes which, when added or edited, can be saved with the **Save** button.
+These notes do not effect the use of the IDCs in any way and can be modified even if the IDC is offline.

 ## Reading the IDC settings
 It is possible to read the settings stored in the IDC device itself and modify these if required.